Chessdog68/my-github-page/index.md

 This website acts as a landing page for my projects readme's.
 I update this space as milestoines are reached, acting as a blog.

-The above links are to the projects i currently have on the go or finished recently.
+The above links are to the projects I currently have on the go or finished recently.
 The below are brief updates of each project.

 Please get contact me for project specific questions -> hughmathys6@gmail.com